csteamengine/RPi-Quadcopter/README.md

 From here I went on to build the copter out of K'NEX.
 It has a octagonal central tower that is two platforms high.
 From there it has 4 arms with reinforcment truss's underneath.
 All of this is resting on 8 landing gear each extending from a side of the arms.
 I strapped the Pi onto the top, the Myo inbetween the two platfroms, and the batteries on a small shelf like roof above the Pi.
 From there I had the ESC's tied midway down the arms and the motors obviously on the end of each arm.

+Of course your copter will weight slightly different then mine so you may have to adjust the PWM percentages to be able to lift the craft correctly.